ginkage/musicled/README.md

 The idea is pretty common: take audio input stream (using ALSA), put it through FFT (using [FFTW](http://www.fftw.org/)), take the "loudest" frequency (trivial), assign a color to it (using [Chromatic scale](https://en.wikipedia.org/wiki/Chromatic_scale), with all [12 notes](https://www.youtube.com/watch?v=IT9CPoe5LnM)), send that color to a WiFi-controlled LED strip or a few (I'm using controllers flashed with [ESPurna](https://github.com/xoseperez/espurna)).

-Now, do all that, and also visualize the audio spectrum, 60 times per second, on a Raspberry Pi Zero.
+Now, do all that, and also visualize the audio spectrum, 60 times per second, on a Raspberry Pi Zero W.

 ![What it looks like](img/screenshot.png)